nemanjant/PROG2206-Project/README.md

-# Plant Segmenta1on and Trait Analysis
+# Plant Segmentation and Trait Analysis

 Implement a segmentation model to extract plant structures (e.g., leaves, stems) for automated trait measurement.
 Utilize SAM to segment plant images into meaningful regions.